-Think glorious gilded temples, emerald waterfalls, colorful hill-tribe villages, the mighty Mekong River and crumbling colonial villas that line dusty streets.
+Think glorious gilded temples, emerald waterfalls, colourful hill-tribe villages, the mighty Mekong River and crumbling colonial villas that line dusty streets.
 We feel Laos is one of the most beautiful and untouched regions of Southeast Asia with pristine landscapes, a deep cultural heritage and warm welcoming people.
 The country is yet to be overrun with mass tourism and there are still areas that have been completely untouched by the Western world.
 It’s perfect for those who love the outdoors as well those in search of history and culture.
 It’s also ideal for both couples as well as families with older children.

 When is the best time to visit Laos?